-Yes, you can.
+Yes, you can have both a Traditional and Roth IRA.
 The maximum contribution for the year is accumulative.
-As an example, in 2019 you can contribute $3,000 to a Traditional IRA and $3,000 to a Roth IRA, and this would take you to your annual contribution amount.
+As an example, in 2023 you can contribute $3,250 to a Traditional IRA and $3,250 to a Roth IRA, and this would take you to your annual contribution amount.

-For 2018, the contribution limit for both is $5,500 per year or a cumulative total of $5,500 between both a Traditional IRA and Roth IRA per year.
-For 2019, the contribution limit for both is $6,000 per year or a cumulative total of $6,000 between both a Traditional IRA and Roth IRA per year.
+For 2023, the contribution limit for both is $6,500 per year or a cumulative total of $6,500 between both a Traditional IRA and Roth IRA per year.
 If you are 50 years old or older, you are able to contribute an additional $1,000 as a ‘catch up’ contribution.

 Contributions to a Traditional IRA are pre-tax dollars and could offer tax deductibility and contributions to a Roth IRA are after tax dollars and could offer tax free withdrawals.

 A carry back contribution is a contribution made for the previous year.
-These contributions must be made between January 1 and April 15.
+These contributions must be made between January 1st and the tax filing deadline.